 Just do it

-I swear, I’m not some huge Nike fan, but their term seems appropriate.
+I swear, I’m not some huge Nike fan, but their tagline seems appropriate.
 Just do it.
 Kick your kids out of the house.

 Today say, “No screens – go outside.”
 What’s the worst that could happen?
 I know the best that might happen – your kids might get some exercise, improve their vision, reduce their stress, develop some creativity, make new friends, have fun and build awesome childhood memories.